 Contact our admission specialists to find out if our South Florida outpatient treatment program is the right one for you.

-What’s Outpatient Treatment (OP)?
+What’s Outpatient Rehab?

 At this level of care, patients live independently or in sober living residences and attend weekly individual therapy.
-The clinical focus is on key elements to sustain long-term recovery, which includes life skills development and relapse prevention.
+The clinical focus is on key elements to sustain long-term recovery, including life skills development and relapse prevention.

 Additionally, individuals can attend weekly group therapy sessions based on their individual needs.
 Outpatient drug rehab serves as a continuing care option for individuals ready to transition from an addiction treatment setting into a fully independent life.

 Patients developed vocational skills at this stage in their treatment and are working, pursuing education, or beginning to achieve their long-term goals.

 Individuals secure housing either in a reputable sober living residence or independently, depending on their needs and progress.
 The family participates in the transition process to allow for a smooth transition with the utmost transparency.